Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 Example Notification Screenshot

-Monitoring Long-Running Scans and Aggregation Progress
+Monitor Long-Running Scan and Aggregation Progress

-System Status Dashboard
+Use the System Status Dashboard

 The System Status dashboard can be used to check the current activity of the scan and aggregation process on a volume basis using the Volume Scan Detailed Status panel.
 This panel provides a list of activities on a volume basis with some statistics:

-• Last pull duration
+• Last sync duration

 • Date and time of the last scan